Frequently Asked Questions

 • What are the LTA rules on political contributions?

-Under the LTA, a political contribution must be declared in the Lobbyists Registry if the contribution has been made by a lobbyist (or a consultant lobbyist’s client) to an MLA that is the subject of a Lobbying Activity Report, or to that MLA’s political party or constituency association.
+Under the LTA, a political contribution must be declared in the Lobbyists Registry if the contribution has been made by a lobbyist (or a consultant lobbyist’s client) to an MLA that is the target of a lobbying activity, or to that MLA’s political party or constituency association.

 Note that political contributions of any amount are reportable under the Elections Act, whether published or not by Elections BC, because all political contributions are reportable while only some are required to be published.
 This means that lobbyists must declare political contributions of any amount made to an MLA who is the subject of a Lobbying Activity Report, or to that MLA’s political party or constituency association.

-Consultant lobbyists and in-house lobbyists must declare in the Lobbyists Registry whether, since the date the writ was issued for the last provincial election (September 21, 2020), they made a political contribution to an MLA they are lobbying, or to the political party or constituency association of an MLA they are lobbying.
+Designated filers must declare in the Lobbyists Registry whether, since the date the writ was issued for the last provincial election (September 21, 2024), any lobbyist or client named in the Registration Return has made a political contribution to an MLA being lobbied, or a contribution to the political party or constituency association of an MLA being lobbied.

-The LTA requires only that a lobbyist declare the fact that a political contribution has been made.
+The LTA requires only that a Designated Filer declare the fact that a political contribution has been made.
 Details about the amount of the contribution, and to whom it was made, are not required to be entered into the Lobbyists Registry.

 Elections BC has a search tool for past political contributions.